Reference version

 Provide an absolute path such as /(root) to the parent route or a relative path like ../../ to the parent route.

-Returns the underlying React Navigation navigation object to imperatively access layout-specific functionality like navigation.openDrawer() in a Drawer layout.
+Returns the navigation object for the current route.
+Mirrors the React Navigation navigation object.
+Use it to imperatively access layout-specific functionality like navigation.openDrawer() in a Drawer layout.

 Returns: